merledu/caravan/README.md

 2. Allow creating Shared Bus Interconnection with multiple masters and multiple slaves.

-## Problems?
-Questions?
+## Get Involved

-Feel free to send questions or problems at hadirkhan10@gmail.com. (this will be changed in future to a focused Gitter channel)
+We would love to have you join the community and ask/engage/solve problems related to the project here: https://gitter.im/merl-caravan/community

 ## Contribution
 This platform can only be built by your efforts.
 Open issues and send PRs so that they can be merged and make Caravan awesome!